Navheen0508/Svelte2023/WebsiteREADME.md

 # About my Website

 I have chosen to do my website about a topic that I'm passionate about - Gundam.
 A Japanese franchise featuring giant mech suits piloted by humans who battle each other for inter-galactic supremacy, representing various different factions.
+It will include content which promotoes the franchise (either their model kits or the shows and games).
 Before I began coding my website I evaluated 3 sites which I wanted to incorporate elements of into my own.
 These websites belonged to the Destiny 2 game, Pierre's Ice Cream and a personal website by a web dev known as Cihad Turhan.

 ## Destiny 2